 Getting Started

-When you feel ready, the next step is to reach out to schedule a 20-30 minute telehealth consultation to see if we are a good fit.
+When you feel ready, the next step is to reach out to schedule a free 20-30 minute telehealth consultation to see if we are a good fit.

 - the skills I have

-- the way I explain things
+- my style of communication, but also the way I explain things

 - my approach to therapy